 If you have a traditional pension plan, you may have the option of taking a lump sum disbursement when you leave your job or retire.
 One of your options might be to roll the money into an IRA account.
-Here are some of the things you should think about when deciding whether rolling your pension over into an IRA is the right move for you.
+Here are some things you should consider when deciding whether rolling your pension over into an IRA is the right move for you.

 Rolling a Pension Into an IRA: An Overview